dylanbeattie/dylanbeattie.net/_posts/2025-07-26-naming-things-is-hard-renaming-things-is-harder.md

 &quot;Cam Link 4K&quot; appears 60 times - and the exact entry &quot;FriendlyName&quot;=&quot;Cam Link 4K&quot; accounts for 41 of those... crikey.

-That&#x27;s a lot of times.</p>&mdash; Dylan Beattie (<a href="https://bsky.app/profile/did:plc:tr4fmad7fpxeyaw26ky4esys?ref_src=embed">@dylanbeatt.ie</a>) <a href="https://bsky.app/profile/did:plc:tr4fmad7fpxeyaw26ky4esys/post/3luudsqop7c2h?ref_src=embed">26 July 2025 at 11:22</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>
+That&#x27;s a lot of times.</p>&mdash; Dylan Beattie (<a href="https://bsky.app/profile/did:plc:tr4fmad7fpxeyaw26ky4esys?ref\_src=embed">@dylanbeatt.ie</a>) <a href="https://bsky.app/profile/did:plc:tr4fmad7fpxeyaw26ky4esys/post/3luudsqop7c2h?ref\_src=embed">26 July 2025 at 11:22</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

 OK, let's figure out which one goes where.

 > I am assuming at this point that nothing in Windows is stupid enough to actually open, connect, etc. devices based on a field called `FriendlyName`.
-If I'm wrong, things are about to extremely hilarious indeed.
+If I'm wrong, things are about to get extremely hilarious indeed.

 So I use Textpad's really handy "sequence replace" feature, that'll let you use a regex to find something and then include an incrementing sequence number in the replacement expression: